-The Republic of Chad is African Parks’ partner in the management of Zakouma National Park.
+The Republic of Chad is African Parks’ partner in the management of Greater Zakouma, an extensive ecosystem which includes Zakouma National Park and Siniaka Minia Faunal Reserve.
 The Chadian Government, on the advice of the European Union, approached African Parks in 2010 to take on the management responsibility of Zakouma in order to put an end to the ongoing scourge of elephant poaching.
 The mandate agreement was signed in June 2010 and African Parks commenced management of the park and periphery in October of the same year.

-Fondation Segré is committed to help protect the biodiversity of our planet through the active conservation of threatened species and their habitat and the restoration of degraded ecosystems.
+Fondation Segré is a Swiss foundation established in 1996 that is committed to help protect the biodiversity of our planet through the conservation of threatened species and their habitat and the restoration of degraded ecosystems.
+Fondation Segré became a strategic funding partner of African Parks in 2016 and has supported the Chinko Project, Zakouma National Park, Bangweulu Wetlands, Bazaruto Archipelago National Park and Odzala-Kokoua.
+To date, they have provided over US$3 million.

 U.S. Fish & Wildlife Service